 Membership Committee – Maintains and coordinates accurate local council membership information with the AFA-CWA Membership Department at the International office.

-Communications Committee – Responsible for timely communications to the membership.
-Write, edit, produce, distribute local council news-letter, develops AFA-CWA website and e-mail news list.
+Newsletter Editor/Electronic Communications – Responsible for timely communications to the membership.
+Write, edit, produce, distribute local council newsletter, develops AFA-CWA website and e-mail news list.

 Workers’ Compensation – Maintains and provides information to Flight Attendants regarding worker compensation claims and benefits.